Guidance

 Penalties

 An economic operator or persons committing an offence in relation to an ‘event of default’ under the 2016 Regulations may be liable to a criminal penalty.
-An economic operator or approved body committing an offence in relation to activities associated with the market surveillance authority are liable to civil penalties enforced by the Secretary of State.
+An economic operator or approved body committing an offence in relation to activities associated with the MSA are liable to civil penalties enforced by the Secretary of State.

-- Competent Authority – In Great Britain local trading standards authorities are the competent authority responsible for enforcing the 2016 Regulations.
+• Competent Authority – In GB local trading standards authorities are the competent authority responsible for enforcing the 2016 Regulations.

 This must be kept by the manufacturer for a period of ten years from the date on which the regulated non-automatic weighing instrument was placed on the GB market.
 This declaration must be made available to the enforcing authority upon request.

-- Importer – A person established in the UK who places a regulated non-automatic weighing instrument from a country outside of the UK on the GB market.
-A person who before 1 January 2021 (under EU Rules) distributed non-automatic weighing instruments within the EU (including the UK, and including Switzerland) will now be an importer if they are bringing regulated non-automatic weighing instruments into GB from another country (including EEA States or Switzerland).
+• Importer – A person established in the UK who places a non-automatic weighing instrument from a country outside of the UK on the GB market.
+A person who before 1 January 2021 (under EU Rules) distributed non-automatic weighing instruments within the EU (including the UK, and including Switzerland) is now an importer if they are bringing regulated non-automatic weighing instruments into GB from another country (including EEA States or Switzerland).
 This includes a person based in NI who has been supplied with the product from an EEA country, who would, under NI law, be a distributor.

-- UKCA Marking – The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods (including non-automatic weighing instruments being placed on the GB market, in place of the CE marking which is the conformity marking used in Northern Ireland and the European Union.
+• UKCA Marking – The UK Conformity Assessed UKCA) marking is the new UK conformity marking used for certain goods (including non-automatic weighing instruments being placed on the GB market.